IMPORTANT VOLUNTEER UPDATE:

 We distribute approximately 100 bagged lunches daily to our residents and community clients who are in need of food.
 Bagged lunches are available at any time for anyone who comes through our doors hungry.

-• Sign up to bring in bagged lunches for: August, September, or October.
+• Sign-up to bring in bagged lunches for: February, March, or April.

 • Click here for instructions on how to prepare and deliver bagged lunches.